Financial Issues in Divorce in Virginia

 This type of spousal support, also referred to as “rehabilitative spousal support,” is periodic but has a certain end date.
 For example, it could be awarded for five years payable in monthly installments.
 However, like spousal support for an undefined duration (see IIA above), periodic payments for a defined duration can terminate before the end of the five-year period if the payee remarries, resides with a person analogous to marriage for more than one year, or if either spouse dies.

-Rehabilitative spousal support is designed to help the payee spouse to become self-supporting.
-During the prescribed time period, the spouse receiving the spousal support may obtain employment if he or she has been out of the workforce, increase his or her income to a self-supporting level or get more education or training to become self-supporting.
+Rehabilitative spousal support is designed to help the payee spouse become self-supporting.
+During the prescribed time period, the spouse receiving the spousal support may obtain employment if he or she has been out of the workforce, increase his or her income to a self-supporting level, or get more education or training to become self-supporting.
+Any of these events may lead to a modification of support.

 The spousal support statute requires that an order entered by a court for periodic payments express the amount of support in fixed sums, and state the payment interval, the payment due date, and first payment date.